iodepo/OceanBestPractices/ingest/README.md

 ```
 PUT terms
 {
   "mappings": {
-            "doc": {
     "properties": {
       "contents": {
         "type": "text"
       },
       "query": {
         "type": "percolator"
       },
       "title": {
         "type": "text"
       },
       "source_terminology": {
         "type": "keyword"
       }
     }
   }
 }

-}
 ```

 Assuming you have the ontologies and vocabularies configured in Virtuoso (see [Virtuoso.md](./Virtuoso.md) for more instructions) you can use helper scripts to populate the percolator index.
-The (create-tag-index.rb)[./ingest/percolator/create-tag-index.rb] will execute a SPARQL command to fetch relevant terms from a Virtuoso graph and populate the terms index.
+The [create-tag-index.rb](./ingest/percolator/create-tag-index.rb) will execute a SPARQL command to fetch relevant terms from a Virtuoso graph and populate the terms index.
 For example, if you wanted to populate the index with terms from the graph `http://purl.obolibrary.org/obo/envo.owl` you could run:

 ```
 > ./create-tag-index.rb -n 'ENVO' -t 'Environmental Ontology' -g '<http://purl.obolibrary.org/obo/envo.owl>' -e ../../env.iode.json